ABDULSABOOR1995/NYAirlines_KPIs/README.md

 * To identify reports for your assignment.
 * To understand the data expected in the star schema.

-1. Undertake the following exercise from the perspective of a skakeholder in your casestudy.
+1. Undertake the following exercise from the perspective of a skakeholder in your casestudy.<br>
-What is your Business:
+What is your Business:<br>
-Who is the Stakeholder:
+Who is the Stakeholder:<br>

-2. What is your KPI?
+2. What is your KPI? <br>

+3. Complete the following: <br>

+* List & clarify relevant business question(s) that need to be answered for the Investor<br>

+* What current tables and columns are required to answer questions above.<br>

+* What dimensions that would hold the values (attributes) identified above?<br>

+* Identify lowest level of granularity (for each Dimension)<br>

+* Identify the measures (calculations or facts) to support the business questions (your reports)<br>

+* Define (name, data type) suitable attributes of the Dimension tables<br>

+* Define (name, data type) the Fact table (keys and measures)<br>

+* Create tables (spreadsheets) to illustrate the data in the dimensions – you need only sample data here.<br>